 Instead, spare the environment the pollution, and save money on buying long lasting quality items.
 This way, you can rather spend your money on replacing basics (Also, more left for the occasional splurge on fashion fabs).

 HOW TO MASTER YOUR WARDROBE?

 Step 1.
-Figure out who you are, and what style you like?
+Figure out who you are, and what styles you like.

 Step 2.
 What is your life really like?
 Do you need to be fancy for work, or wear sensible shoes?

 Step 3.
-What flatters your shape, looks, and colors?
+What flatters your face shape, body shape, type of looks, and colors?

 Step 4.
 Make step 1, 2 and 3 work together and for you.

 It's all about figuring out who you are, what you like, and edit until you find a way to make that style look good on you.

 Step 5.
 Get rid of the items that doesn't do you justice.